Cghlewis/data-mgmt-ed-research-book/_book/04-dmp.md

 - How confidentiality will be secured
 - Data sharing method

 Figure \@ref(fig:fig5-2) is a simplified example of building this catalog for a hypothetical study.
+In this hypothetical example, if we only collected data for one year, we would end up with six datasets at the end of our study, three teacher-level files and three student-level files.
+In chapter \@ref(share), we will discuss whether to share these as unique datasets, or larger merged files combined by unit of analysis (e.g., student-level merged file, teacher-level merged file).

 <div class="figure" style="text-align: center">
 <img src="img/data_catalog.PNG" alt="Example data sources catalog" width="100%" />